chakflying/tactix-fenix/README.md

 - Use Complications API to retrieve data for efficiency
 - Tap and Hold to toggle Analog watch hands
-- Sunrise and Sunset time display does not depend on GPS location
+- Sunrise and Sunset time display does not depend on GPS location, instead uses Weather location
 - Moon phase calculated on device